Dr. Paula Price Signature Event Featuring Simulation

 Cross-disciplinary collaboration

-The conference welcomes abstract submissions from educators, students and researchers interested in presenting their work related to simulation in their respective disciplines.
-This call for abstracts encourages participants to share their innovative practices and research findings that contribute to the wealth of knowledge in the field of simulation.
-We encourage applicants to submit abstracts that encourage hands-on experiences and demonstrations.
+The conference will share abstract presentations from educators, students and researchers related to simulation in their respective disciplines.
+Participants will share their innovative practices and research findings that contribute to the wealth of knowledge in the field of simulation.
 Abstract themes include:

 Innovate